dee-pka/dee-pka/README.md

 - 📫 How to reach me **deepkanair8@gmail.com**
 ---

-**<b>📌 Daily Fact:</b>** July 25th is the day in 1994 that Israel and Jordan sign the Washington Declaration, which formally ends the state of war that had existed between the nations since 1948.
+**<b>📌 Daily Fact:</b>** July 26th is the day in 1974 that Greek Prime Minister Constantinos Karamanlis forms the country's first civil government after seven years of military rule.

 ---